CollinRooney12/htsprophet/README.md

 If you use the orderHier function, nodes will be the second output of the function.

-# Part II: Prophet inputs
+# Part II: Prophet Inputs

 Anything that you would specify in Prophet you can specify in hts().

-It’s also flexible and will allow you to input a dataframe of values for inputs like cap, capF, and changepoints.
+It’s flexible and will allow you to input a dataframe of values for inputs like cap, capF, and changepoints.

 All of these inputs are specified when you call hts, and after that you just let it run.

 The following is the description of inputs and outputs for hts as well as the specified defaults: